netdata/netdata/health/notifications/telegram/README.md

 ####

 - A bot token.
 To get one, contact the [@BotFather](https://t.me/BotFather) bot and send the command `/newbot` and follow the instructions.
 Invite your bot to a group where you want it to send messages.
 - The chat ID for every chat you want to send messages to.
-Invite [@myidbot](https://t.me/myidbot) bot to the group that will receive notifications and write the command `/getgroupid@myidbot` command to get the group chat ID.
+Invite [@myidbot](https://t.me/myidbot) bot to the group that will receive notifications, and write the command `/getgroupid@myidbot` to get the group chat ID.
 Group IDs start with a hyphen, supergroup IDs start with `-100`.
-- Terminal access to the Agent you wish to configure
+- Terminal access to the Agent you wish to configure.